 - StorageClasses require a provisioner which understands them.

-Rafay provisioned MKS clusters provide cluster administrators turnkey integrations storage integrations where they can easily make multiple storageclasses available to applications.
+Controller provisioned upstream Kubernetes clusters provide cluster administrators turnkey integrations storage integrations where they can easily make multiple storageclasses available to applications.

 Ideal workload types are